RainyDayHiker/splitflap/3d/my_final_stl/README.md

 	- Spool:
 		- Two halves should slide together and notch in with the tabs
-		- Add a flap and, if needed, slightly twist the spool to make sure the flap is not twisted
+		- Add one flap and, if needed, slightly twist the spool to make sure the flap is not twisted
 			- If you put the spool on a flat surface with the flap extending out perpendicularly, the flap and the surface should be at right angles
 			- A small bit of glue can be used to lock things in place but I have not found it necessary
 		- Add the rest of the flaps